tomtruitt/docs.erisindustries.com/tutorials/advanced/cloud-getting-started.md

 Should you have no credentials or prefer not to utilize **any** cloud provider, this tutorial can still be utilized.
 Just utilize the `--driver virtualbox` and run everything from your machine.

 The final dependency is that this tutorial will assume that you have added the proper credentials for whatever docker-machine driver you are using as environment variables.
 If you have not added them as environment variables then please add the necessary flags for the driver you will be using.
-If you will be reusuing the same environment variables you may want to add these lines to `~/.bashrc`.
+If you will be reusuing the same variables you may want to add these lines to `~/.bashrc`.

 For Digital Ocean: